 Any member with a special need or disability that increases their risk as a pool user should liaise with the Club’s Health and Safety officer in advance of using the pool to complete the appropriate risk assessment.

 All swimming, diving and snorkel members are required to be competent swimmers.
 Be aware there may be non-swimmers poolside who may not wish to enter the water.
-Non swimmers in the water must be accompanied by their parent or swim instructor and stay within their depth.
+Non swimmers in the water must be accompanied by their parent and wear flotation arm bands and stay within their depth.

 Scuba and snorkel equipment can only be used in the pool by qualified members.
 Scuba and snorkel divers must dive in accordance with their own guidelines and have shore cover (diving marshal).
 All pool users must follow any instructions given by the diving marshal.